Reliable Cellular Automata with Self-Organization: Introduction

-The difficulty in constructing non-mixing noisy one-dimensional cellular automata is that eventually large blocks of errors which we might call islands will randomly occur.
+The difficulty in constructing non-ergodic noisy one-dimensional cellular automata is that eventually large blocks of errors which we might call ``islands'' will randomly occur.
 We can try to design a transition function that (except for a small error probability) attempts to decrease these islands.
 It is a natural idea that the function should replace the state of each cell, at each transition time, with the majority of the cell states in some neighborhood.
-However, majority voting among the five nearest neighbors (including the cell itself) seems to lead to a mixing transition function, even in two dimensions, if the ``failure'' probabilities are not symmetric with respect to the interchange of 0's and 1's, and has not been proved to be non-mixing even in the symmetric case.
-Perturbations of the one-dimensional majority voting function were actually shown to be mixing in~\cite{Gray82} and \cite{Gray87}.
+However, majority voting among the five nearest neighbors (including the cell itself) seems to lead to an ergodic transition function, even in two dimensions, if the ``failure'' probabilities are not symmetric with respect to the interchange of 0's and 1's; it has not been proved to be non-ergodic even in the symmetric case.
+Perturbations of the one-dimensional majority voting function were actually shown to be ergodic in~\cite{Gray82} and \cite{Gray87}.

-Non-mixing noisy cellular automata for dimensions 2 and higher were constructed in~\cite{Toom80}.
-These automata are also \df{non-ergodic}: an apparently stronger property (see formal definition later).
-All our examples of non-mixing automata will also be non-ergodic.
-The paper~\cite{GacsReif3dim88} applies Toom's work~\cite{Toom80} to design a simple three-dimensional fault-tolerant cellular automaton that simulates arbitrary one-dimensional arrays.
-The original proof was simplified and adapted to strengthen these results in~\cite{BermSim88}.
+Noisy cellular automata remembering a bit forever (in the sense defined above) in dimensions 2 and higher were constructed in~\cite{Toom80}.
+The paper~\cite{GacsReif3dim88} recognizes that adding one more dimension, Toom's idea can be used not just for remembering a bit but for simulating reliably an arbitrary computation.
+It designs a simple three-dimensional fault-tolerant cellular automaton that simulates arbitrary one-dimensional arrays.
+The theorem will be spelled out precisely in Section~\ref{sec:1dim.comp}.
+Toom's original proof was simplified and adapted to strengthen these results in~\cite{BermSim88} (see also~\cite{GacsToom95}).

 \begin{remark} A three-dimensional fault-tolerant cellular automaton cannot be built to arbitrary size in the physical space.
 Indeed, there will be an (inherently irreversible) error-correcting operation on the average in every constant number of steps in each cell.
 This will produce a steady flow of heat from each cell that needs therefore a separate escape route for each cell. \end{remark}